File: Shelving her career to found her leather goods brand

 How to choose your business model?

-The three main categories today
+The three major categories today

 Today, we can distinguish several major business models at our level of range: